-I finished my answer by saying that a good way to get started is by shooting in the middle, say 45 minutes every three days, and then watching how the plants respond.
-Is there any wilting, especially after the sun cools in late afternoon?
-Then raise the time to an hour or decrease the interval to two days and see if it makes enough of a difference.
-Or does the surface of the soil still appear wet after the three-day interval (when it’s time to run it again)?
-Then decrease the time to 30 minutes or lengthen the interval to four days.
+So I recommend to you that you start with a run of 45 minutes, and then watch how the plants respond.
+After a couple days, is there any wilting, especially after the sun cools in late afternoon?
+Then raise the time to an hour or decrease the interval (e.g. from three days to two days) and see if it makes enough of a difference.
+Or does the surface of the soil still appear wet after a couple days?
+Then definitely don’t run the system again yet.

-The short of it: Start with something like 45 minutes every three days, observe, and adjust.
+So, the short of it again: Start with 45 minutes, observe, and adjust.

 You might also like to read my other posts: